ismyrnow/leaflet-groupedlayercontrol/README.md

 ![preview](preview.png)

-For an example of the code above, see the [basic example] (example/basic.html).

-The example shows some basic CSS styling of the new control elements.
+The [example](example/basic.html) shows some basic CSS styling of the new control elements.

 ## Note